 How Instagram Advertising Works

-Anyone can now create Instagram ads through Facebook's self-serve advertising platform.
+Since late 2015, anyone can now create Instagram ads through Facebook's self-serve advertising platform.
 With it, you have total control over your ads, how they appear, and who sees them.
 And unlike sponsored posts, your ads get posted directly from your own account.
 The advantages to the new method include:

 - Scalable pricing